rejuvyesh/homepage/aboutme.md

 So how should I go about describing myself?

-Judging by time within which I redesigned my website, I guess I am fairly narcissistic.
+Judging by the time within which I redesigned my website, I guess I am fairly narcissistic.

 I love making lists.
 I see lists as a means to build against the forces of information multitude.
 TODO

 I like books.
-I don't have any particular affinity to printed books having read most books in electronic format since a long time.[^0]
+I don't have any particular affinity to printed books, having read most books in electronic format since a long time.[^0]

 I am really sheepish to accept this but I really don't play any video games.
 I have seldom found them more interesting or even fun, than say a book or browsing the internet.[^3]